When Access Disappears

 Her shoulders twitched.
 Her breath shifted.

-I felt her slipping again—into worry, into silence, into all the spaces between appointments and explanations.
+I could feel her slipping again—into worry, into silence, into all the spaces between appointments and explanations.

 “Jul,” she said.
 “I didn’t want this.”

-I knew how she twisted the hem of her shirt when she was holding something in.
-How she stared into side mirrors when she didn’t want to be seen.
-The long blink before she lied.
+I knew the way she twisted the hem of her shirt when she was holding something in.
+I knew how she would fixate on side mirrors when she didn’t want to be seen.
+And I knew the long blink that always came right before she lied.

 I didn’t move.
 I kept my hand on her back, steady and light.
 I wanted her to know I was still there.